riffnshred/nhl-led-scoreboard/README.md

 -   Disable the onboard sound.
 You can find how to do it from the [Troubleshooting sections](https://github.com/hzeller/rpi-rgb-led-matrix#troubleshooting)
 -   From the same section, run the command that removes the Bluetooth firmware, Unless you use any Bluetooth device with your Pi.

 Finally, these are the flag I use.
+(ONLY USE THESE FLAGS IF YOU'VE DONE THE HARDWARD ANTI-FLICKERING MOD.
+If not, replace the first flag with --led-gpio-mapping=adafruit-hat).

 ```
 --led-gpio-mapping=adafruit-hat-pwm --led-brightness=60 --led-slowdown-gpio=2